-- Post-termination non-compete clause: the distributor would be required not to compete with the supplier or other distributors following the termination or expiration of the distribution agreement. - Reserve of ownership: reserve of ownership can be stipulated in a sales contract in China.
-However, the seller cannot claim for restitution if 75% or more of the price has been paid. - Independent contractors: to ensure that the distributor will be responsible for its own actions, the agreement shall contain provisions indicating that the distributor is an independent contractor rather than an employee of the supplier. - Online/offline sale clause: supplier may require that the distributor or e-commerce intermediaries do not sell products outside the assigned territory.
-With the major evolution of online sale in China, specific requirements may be stated to request to the distributor to provide more reports as to sales by territory, and some distribution systems have a specific fee or 'invasion fee' for sales out of its authorized territory.
+- Post-termination non-compete clause: the distributor would be required not to compete with the supplier or other distributors after the termination or expiration of the distribution agreement. - Reserve of ownership: A sales contract in China should include the provisions for the reserve of ownership.
+However, the seller cannot claim for restitution if 75% or more of the price has been paid. - Independent contractors: to ensure that the distributor will be responsible for its actions, the agreement shall contain provisions indicating that the distributor is an independent contractor rather than an employee of the supplier. - Online/offline sale clause: suppliers may require that the distributor or e-commerce intermediaries do not sell products outside of the assigned territory.
+With the major evolution of online sales in China, specific requirements may be stated to request the distributor to provide more reports as to sales by area, applying a special fee or so-called 'invasion fee' for sales outside of its authorized territory.